Impostors and Beasts

 deceives you!”
 And many false prophets have come since then, and

-unfortunately, they have successfully deceived many Christians.
+unfortunately, they have successfully deceived many Christians over the

 ![]() |

-| [Wolf - Photo by Ray Hennessy (New Jersey) on Unsplash] |
+| [Wolf - Photo by Ray Hennessy (Clementon, NJ) on Unsplash] |

-The authors of deception in Revelation
+The cosmic agents of deception

-compromise their testimony - (Revelation 11:4-7 13:1-7, 13:11-18, 18:1-7).
+compromise their testimony - (Revelation 11:4-7, 13:1-7, 13:11-18, 18:1-7).

 Persecution does occur in the Book

-of Jesus” will endure until the end – (Revelation 12:11, 12:17).
+the “testimony of Jesus” endure until the end – (Revelation 12:11,

 False teachers have deceived